Indigenous women

 Rainforests are essential carbon sinks.
 Their preservation is critical to mitigating climate change, protecting biodiversity, and supporting the livelihoods of millions of people around the world.

+Indigenous peoples manage 1/4 of the planet’s land, with 92% of these areas remaining healthy.
 Despite this, rainforest communities receive less than 1% of all development funding to address climate change.
 Worse still, their contribution to the protection of Earth’s most vital resources and climate mitigation has been effectively ignored.

 We believe it’s time to shift control, decision-making and power to the people at the frontline of deforestation.